Robert-Garcia552/CRM/README.md

 ### Purpose

 Give a business owner the ability to keep track of clients and workflows.
 Passion project to enhance my Ruby on Rails skillset.
+Project is ongoing.

 ### Author